At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Prevention.
 Genetic counseling may be of benefit for patients and their families.

 Clinical presentation.
 Central choroidal dystrophy is characterized by lack of large parts of the central choroid.
 In the dystrophic region, outer retinal layers also are involved, whereas inner retinal layers may be unaffected.
+These cases are predominantly bilateral asymmetrical, with a few case reports of unilateral disease.
 The patients have metamorphopsia and reduced central acuity in their 40s, which progresses to severe central visual loss in their 60s.
 Initial ophthalmoscopy shows mottling of the retinal pigment epithelium in the macular area with granularity; but in later stages, circular zones of retinal pigment epithelium and choriocapillary atrophy are evident.

 Fluorescein angiography identifies areas of hyperfluorescence with easy visualization of the large choroidal vessels.